scrowder1172/MyBooks/README.md

 # My Books iOS App

-## Based off Vidoe series from Stewart Lynch
+## Based off Video series from Stewart Lynch

 This is an iOS app that tracks which books a user wants to read, is reading, and has read.
 They can add genres and capture their favorite quotes.